LukeAunger/TalanTrustPage/README.md

 # TalanTrustPage
- A Prototyping of some ideas to implement into the talans trust website
+ A Prototyping of some ideas to implement into the talans trust website.
+ Demo includes carousels, static background images and drop down navbar.